 Version Control

-The application forms are version controlled; this ensures a fair review for each applicant as their application is viewed alongside the exact questions asked when they completed their form.
+The application forms are version-controlled.
+This ensures a fair review for each applicant as their application is viewed alongside the exact questions asked when they first completed their form.

-When you create a new application form or edit an existing one you are making changes to a draft.
-Once you have completed your changes, simply Publish the draft to make the changes live and ensure applicants are using this form.
+When you create a new application form or edit an existing one, you are making changes to a draft.
+Once you have completed your changes, simply Publish the draft to make them live and ensure applicants are using this form.

 Any applicants who have already started the application form on an earlier version will complete their forms on that version and won’t be moved to the latest version.